 After Treatment: Check the Bill for Errors

-This can be tricky because medical bills have their own unique language, but you can determine whether your bill is accurate if you can decipher this language.
+This can be tricky because medical bills have their own unique language, but you can determine whether your bill is accurate if you know where to focus your attention.

-Codes might be mismatched—they don't line up with your diagnosis.
-Be warned: You insurer, if you have one, will most likely decline to pay any portion of this claim.
-Upcoding involves a bill for treatment that might be similar to what you received, but it's not the treatment you underwent and it likely costs more.
+Codes might be mismatched, which means they don't line up with your diagnosis. if the codes don't match, your insurer, if you have one , will most likely decline to pay any portion of this claim.
+Upcoding involves a bill for treatment that might be similar to what you received, but it's not the treatment you underwent and likely costs more.

-Other errors can include numerous billings for the same procedure, known as duplicate billing, and unbundling, when services that should have been billed under one umbrella are broken out, often adding up to more.
+Other errors can include numerous billings for the same procedure, known as duplicate billing, and unbundling, when services that should have been billed under one umbrella diagnosis or code are broken out, often adding up to additional costs.

 Call your doctor, the hospital, or your insurance provider if you find discrepancies.
 Question the charges.
 Ask for a new, accurate bill.